 devices: - "/dev/tty0:/dev/tty0"

 The serial port can be used with several programming languages and libraries, same as with any Linux distribution.
-For demonstration purposes we will be using Python.
+For demonstration purposes, we provide Python and .NET Core samples.

 Documented use cases are provided in the following subsections.

-The example from the below section Python: Connect to a Serial GPS is also used to explain how to use UART with the Torizon Visual Studio Extension.
+The source code from the example Python: Connect to a Serial GPS Using Command-line Interface is also used to explain how to use UART with the Torizon Visual Studio Code Extension.
 Please read the following article for more information: